blam-ecu/student_success/README.md

 The workflow expects a dataset containing:

-Student ID
+- Student ID
-Test 1 result
+- Test 1 result
-Test 2 result
+- Test 2 result
-Course code
+- Course code
-Study mode
+- Study mode
-Attendance type
+- Attendance type
-Fee category
+- Fee category

 Equivalent variables from other institutions may be substituted.

+**Output**

+The script produces:

+- Predicted probability of failure
+- Risk classification
+- Educator-facing Excel report

+**Adapting the Workflow**

+The framework was developed using data from a first-year introductory statistics unit at Edith Cowan University, Australia.
+However, the workflow is platform-independent and may be adapted to:

+- Canvas
+- Moodle
+- Blackboard
+- Brightspace
+- Other learning management systems

+provided equivalent assessment and enrolment data are available.

+**Data Availability**

+The student data used in the study are confidential and cannot be shared.
+Users must supply their own institutional data when running the workflow.

+**Citation**

+If you use or adapt this workflow, please cite:

+Lam, B., & Richardson, S. (2026). _Supporting Student Success Through an Interpretable Early Warning System in a First-Year Statistics Unit._ Student Success.